Description: Trees, shrubs or scramblers, or subshrubs; sometimes spinescent.

 Inflorescence compound, corymbose, cymose or paniculate or flowers solitary.
-Flowers bisexual, ± actinomorphic, 5-merous.
+Flowers bisexual or unisexual, ± actinomorphic, 5-merous.
 Sepals 5, imbricate or valvate, free or rarely fused at base.
 Petals 5, imbricate; often coherent over part of their length and forming a tube, or occasionally (Cheiranthera, Sollya) spreading from base.
 Stamens 5; filaments sometimes long and partly fused to the petals in the tubular-flowered genera, sometimes broadened (Billardiera); anthers usually free or rarely (Sollya) coherent above the stigma, dehiscing by a longitudinal slit or rarely (Cheiranthera) by apical pores.
 Ovary superior, sessile or stipitate, usually 1- or 2-locular, partitions sometimes incomplete or late-developing, each loculus with 1–several ovules; style single, sometimes bearing 5 glands; stigma terminal, usually rounded.

 Fruit either a dry dehiscent capsule opening loculicidally (the valves sometimes also splitting septicidally) or indehiscent ± fleshy or fibrous berries; seeds several or rarely 1 in each loculus, rarely (Hymenosporum) winged, often immersed in a viscid exudate.

 Distribution and occurrence: World: 9 genera, c.
 250 species, mostly Australia & Malesia, also Asia to Africa.
 Australia: 9 genera, c.
 42 species, all States.